Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 700 N Art Museum Dr, Milwaukee, WI

 The building for the Milwaukee Art Museum is a work of art in itself.
-The Burke Brise Soleil installation on the Milwaukee Art Museum has a moveable sunscreen that looks like wings.
+The Burke Brise Soleil installation at the Milwaukee Art Museum has a moveable sunscreen reminiscent of wings.

-The architect for Burke Brise Soleil is Santiago Calatrava, who also designed the Oculus World Trade Center Transportation Hub and other incredible structures around the world.
+Santiago Calatrava is the architect for Burke Brise Soleil.
+He also designed the Oculus World Trade Center Transportation Hub and other incredible structures worldwide.

 Ceiling views of the 90-foot-high glass roof also change as the fins open or close.

-Inside the Milwaukee Art Museum, you can view their collection of more than 32,000 works of art in a variety of mediums.
+The Milwaukee Art Museum has a collection of more than 32,000 works of art in various mediums.

 Hands-On Learning at Discovery World Science and Technology Museum